-We are committed to:
+Westroads Ltd is committed to:

-- Attracting and retaining the best people for our organisation. - Maintaining a high level of transparent and effective communication with our shareholder. - Being an asset to the community through returns to the Shareholder, Westland District Council. - Being an asset to the community by supporting local community initiatives. - Providing employment in the district and ensuring the community receives competitive prices for work done.
+- Attracting and retaining the best people for our organisation. - Maintaining a high level of transparent and effective communication with our Shareholder. - Being an asset to the community through returns to the Shareholder and ultimately to the Westland District Council. - Being an asset to the community by supporting local community initiatives. - Providing employment in the district and ensuring the community receives competitive prices for work done.